dgroomes/vanilla-kafka/spring-headers/README.md

 * Running the application and the test cases depend on a locally running Kafka instance.
 Use the `startKafka` and `stopKafka` commands (see [`commands.sh`](#commandssh)) to run Kafka and Zookeeper.
 * In a new terminal, build and run the program with `build && run`
-* In a new terminal, produce some test data with `produceA`.
+* In a new terminal, produce some test data with `produceMessageA`.
 You should see the application react with new logs.

 ### `commands.sh`